ssshhheeeyyy/ssshhheeeyyy/README.md

 [![Portfolio](https://img.shields.io/badge/-sheyladelossantos.net-000?)](https://sheyladelossantos.net/)

 ### CURRENTLY WORKING ON:

-- A mental health support app for people in the trying to conceive journey.
+- A mental health support app for people trying to conceive.
+This is a web application built with Next.
-- Practicing my Data Structures knowledge on LeetCode and AlgoExpert.
+- Practicing my data structures knowledge on LeetCode and AlgoExpert.

 ### LET'S CONNECT!